lucaslrodri/jupyter-tikz/README.md

 All notable changes to this project are presented below.

+## v0.4.0

+**🚀 Features**

+- Added support for PGFPlots with external data files.
+- Introduced a new flag (`-k`) to retain LaTeX temporary files.
+- Added support for grayscale output in rasterized mode.
+- Introduced new flags `--save-tikz` and `--save-pdf` to save the TikZ and PDF files respectively; `--save-tex` now explicitly saves the full LaTeX document.

+**🚨 Breaking Changes**

+- Modified the save functionality: Options must now be passed in `TexDocument.run_latex(...)` as `TexDocument.save()` is no longer used.
+- LaTeX rendering is now performed in the current folder, moving away from the use of a temporary directory (`tempdir`).
+This change facilitates access to external files for PGFPlots.

 ## v0.3.2

 **🐞 Bug Fixes**

 - Improved documentation visibility on mobile devices.

 ## v0.3.1

 **🐞 Bug Fixes**

 - Fixed DOCs links.

 ## v0.3.0